-Sean nós singer and songwriter Iarla Ó’Lionáird is Helen Shaw’s guest in this edition of The Family of Things.
-Iarla is the voice of the acclaimed Irish ensemble The Gloaming whose album by the same name has received multiple award nominations.
-Iarla grew up in Cúil Aodha in Co Cork in an Irish speaking community in what he calls ‘ a hive of song’ and along with his ten brothers sang, as a child, in Seán Ó Riada’s choir.
+Sean nós singer and songwriter Iarla Ó’Lionáird is Helen Shaw’s guest in The Family of Things.
+Iarla is the voice of the acclaimed Irish ensemble The Gloaming.
+He grew up in Cúil Aodha in Co.
+Cork in an Irish speaking community in what he calls ‘ a hive of song’ .
+As a child, along with his ten brothers he sang in Seán Ó Riada’s choir.

 He talks about his relationship with his voice, his language and his creative journey from singing the cows back home to releasing his work through Peter Gabriel’s label Real World Records.
 Today he performs across the world not just with The Gloaming but also with operatic work by Irish composer Donnacha Dennehy.

-Helen Shaw’s guest is Hans Zomer, Director of Dóchas, a development network, and lead organisation on the European Year of Development in Ireland.
+Helen Shaw’s guest is Hans Zomer, who was Director of Dóchas, a development network at the time of the conversation.
+He now leads Global Action Plan.

-Hans talks about being shaped by his Dutch presbyterian roots, his family’s experience of World War 2 and his childhood growing up in Cameroon.
+Hans talks about being shaped by his Dutch presbyterian roots, his family’s experience during World War 2 and his childhood in Cameroon.
 He speaks five languages but says he now feels Irish and dreams in English.
 2015 is an action year for world development with two landmark UN events aiming to secure a new set of development goals and a global agreement on the environment and climate change.
-For Hans it is a challenge to all of us to ask and answer how can we make a positive difference in 2015?

-In Episode 3 of our podcast series The Family of Things presenter Helen Shaw talks to Trinity based physicist Dr. Shane Bergin.
+Host Helen Shaw talks to Trinity based physicist Dr. Shane Bergin.
 Shane says people often think science is ugly but necessary, while he thinks it is beautiful and essential.
 Shane talks of his passion to communicate science to the world and to inspire the next generation of scientists through his teaching work at TCD.
 Since this conversation Shane has moved to UCD and focusses education.

 Shane is behind the award winning project ‘Dart of Physics’ and in this interview he describes nano-science and its future.
 As a scientist, researcher and teacher Shane is often in the public ear and eye through his work but he shares his love of music, his delight in cooking and baking (every weekend!) and talks about the people he admires including Irish President Michael D. Higgins and Nobel poet Seamas Heaney.